 Let’s face it.
 There’s never enough time for vacations.
 A week here, a week there…maybe a long weekend sprinkled throughout.
 But, it’s for sure, all of us could use a few more vacations!
 But how?
-Today, I’m offering 5 Ways to be Tourist in Your Home Town.
-A Vacation right in your own back yard!
+Today, let’s talk about 5 Ways to be Tourist in Your Home Town.
+Staycation Ideas for Couples and Staycation Ideas for Families… right in your own back yard!

 Tip #1: Find a Museum and Spend an Hour There

 I don’t care if you live in NYC, or the tiniest town in America….there’s a museum nearby that you have never seen.
 Not long ago, I wrote about a Salvador Dali Exhibit at the Meadows Museum of Art….which is literally half a mile from my home, and has been open in its current space since 1998….1998 y’all…and I had never darkened the door before my recent visit in October 2018.

 - I know that some of you are not “museum people” and that’s OK.
 Still go!

 - First of all, you are doing something new, which is never a bad idea.

 - Second, you might actually enjoy yourself.
 It’s for sure you will see some things you never ever see in your daily life, and that’s so good for your soul!
 Expand your mind a little.
 Who knows….you might have so much fun, you will want to become a member of that museum, or even plan to see another one!

 When traveling, I love to drive or walk through historic neighborhoods.